Computational Image-based Stroke Assessment for Evaluation of Cerebroprotectants with Longitudinal and Multi-site

-{\bf Harmonization and lesion segmentation: } We found that image parameters differed significantly across sites (Figs. \ref{results}.B1, \ref{results}B3), likely due to variety in imaging hardware and physiological factors, so we performed global intensity harmonization of each individual scan (Figs. \ref{results}.B2, \ref{results}.B4).
-We used a simple procedure which computed a smoothed histogram of the intensity distribution within the brain mask, identified the peak value (the mode), and then scaled the entire image by that value to bring the most likely value to one.
-We chose the mode, as opposed to the mean, because it is less affected by distributional skew due to the presence of lesion.
-We then performed lesion segmentation using a multiple threshold image processing approach applied to these harmonized parameters (Fig. \ref{results}.B4).
-We first defined an initial lesion map by applying an inverted sigmoidal soft threshold of 0.8 to the R2$_{rate}$ map and a threshold of 1.5 to the ADC$_{rate}$ map.
-We applied a median smoothing filter to regularize the lesion map, and we then applied a hysteresis threshold to extract a lesion mask, with a strong threshold of 0.55 and a weak threshold of 0.45.
-We then performed a morphological opening operation to refine the mask and reduce spurious voxel labels.
+{\bf Harmonization and lesion segmentation: } There were inter-site differences in quantiative MRI parameters (Figs. \ref{results}.B1, \ref{results}B3), likely due to variety in imaging hardware and physiological factors, so we performed global intensity harmonization of each individual scan (Figs. \ref{results}.B2, \ref{results}.B4).
+Using a smoothed histogram of the brain intensity distribution, we identified the peak value (the mode) and scaled the entire image to bring the most likely value to one.
+We chose the mode because it is less affected by distributional skew due to lesion.
+We performed lesion segmentation using multiple thresholding of the harmonized parameter maps (Fig. \ref{results}.B4).
+We first defined an initial lesion map by applying an inverted sigmoidal soft threshold of 0.8 to the R2 map and a threshold of 1.5 to the ADC map.
+We applied a median smoothing filter and a hysteresis threshold to extract a lesion mask, with a strong threshold of 0.55 and a weak threshold of 0.45.
+We performed morphological opening to refine the mask and reduce spurious voxel labels.
 We then applied an atlas-defined restriction mask to exclude lesion labels on the contralateral side to injury.
-We applied a similar procedure to segment cerebrospinal fluid (CSF) with a R2$_{rate}$ threshold of 0.75 and ADC$_{rate}$ threshold of 1.25 (not inverted).
+We applied a similar procedure to segment cerebrospinal fluid (CSF) with a R2 threshold of 0.75 and ADC threshold of 1.25 (not inverted).
 Hence, we identified lesion as areas with both dark T2 and ADC, and CSF as areas with dark R2 and bright ADC.
 We then took the remainder of the brain to be a third segment for ``normal appearing tissue''.
-This thresholding approach was jointly chosen by the network’s imaging team with the strict goal of having an interpretable and understandable lesion definition, which is why we chose not to use a black-box neural network approach as in the brain segmentation step.
+This thresholding approach was jointly chosen by the network’s imaging team with the strict goal of having an interpretable and understandable lesion definition.